AlexVCS/100-days-of-code/log.md

 **Thoughts** Having fun with the coding community makes the whole experience of coding that much more fun.

 **Link(s) to work**: https://github.com/AlexVCS/Full-stack-open-2020

+### Day 15: November 16th, 2020

+**Today's Progress**: Anecdotes app is so close to being where I want it.
+I'm trying different logic and will get it straightened out in the next two days.
+I deployed my first project to Vercel.
+Seamless setup no complaints :)

+**Thoughts** Sometimes git throws all kinds of fits at me and it's overwhelming lol!

+**Link(s) to work**: https://nextjs-blog-sigma-seven-86.vercel.app/